Alimony

 Getting Skilled Representation From Hampton Road Attorneys

-The Law Offices of John W. Lee, P.C., has a skilled team of marital alimony lawyers to protect the rights and safeguard the financial futures of the people we represent.
-Anyone facing divorce and family law issues should contact us today at (757) 896-0868 to schedule a free and confidential consultation.
+The Law Offices of John W. Lee, P.C., has a skilled team of marital alimony lawyers.
+We are here to protect the rights and safeguard the financial futures of the people we represent.
+Anyone facing divorce and family law issues should contact us today at (757) 896-0868 for a free and confidential consultation.

-We have four Hampton Roads locations in Virginia Beach, Hampton, Chesapeake and Newport News serving the surrounding cities and counties of Poquoson, Yorktown, Williamsburg, Norfolk, Portsmouth, and Suffolk, as well as York, James City and Gloucester Counties.
+We have four Hampton Roads locations in Virginia Beach, Hampton, Chesapeake and Newport News.
+Also in Poquoson, Yorktown, Williamsburg, Norfolk, Portsmouth, and Suffolk.
+And not to forget York, James City and Gloucester Counties.

 Our attorneys have more than 70 years of combined experience to put to work on behalf of our clients.